nl-rse/nl-rse.github.io/events/NL-RSE19.md

 ---
 layout: event
 image: '/img/conference-banner-flat.jpg'
-title: "NL-RSE 2019"
+title: "NL-RSE19"
 ---

-NL-RSE is organizing the NL-RSE 2019 conference on November 20 at the Johan Cruijff ArenA, Amsterdam.
+NL-RSE is organizing the NL-RSE19 conference on November 20 at the Johan Cruijff ArenA, Amsterdam.

 **When: 20 November 2019**